eecanada/ajax-country/README.md

 [Click to visit page](https://ajax-country.netlify.app/)

-* The users click on the "Where am I?" and depending on their location, the app will load which country they are currently located in.
+* The user clicks on the "Where am I?" and depending on their location, the app will load which country they are currently located in.

 * The app will provide information of their current location along with a neighboring country if they do have one.